Innovate-With-Meet/Project_Mishop/README.md

 4.)
 Public Authority,
 5.)
 Local End User.

-The Every User Has their own Needs, Dashboards, Notifications, Updates,
+The Every User Has their own Needs, Dashboards, Notifications, Updates, ex: Forest Officer can identify the fire is happenig by the system analyze, he/she inform the other authority about that, target the specific area do the all precaution like water spreading, evac, wild life rescue etc.

 Use cases: validate the confirm fire incidents and avoid the rumeor via satelite imageing and close cordination with the other agency.